NVIDIA/spark-rapids-tools/user_tools/README.md

       ```sh
       $ pip install spark-rapids-user-tools
       ```
-    - Using local version from the repo
+    - Using local version from the repo.

       ```sh
       $ pip install -e .
       ```
-    - Using wheel package built from the repo
+    - Using wheel package built from the repo (see the build steps below).
       ```sh
-      $ ./build.sh
       $ pip install <wheel-file>
       ```

+3. Make sure to install CSP SDK if you plan to run the tool wrapper.

+## Building from source

+Set up a Python environment similar to the steps above.

+1. Run the provided build script to compile the project.
+      ```sh
+      $ pip install -e .
+      $ ./build.sh
+      ```
-    - **Offline Mode** - Include the argument `offline` to enable offline mode.
+2. **Offline Mode** - Include the offline argument when running the build script.
 This mode downloads the necessary dependencies and packages them with the source code into a single 'wheel' file.
       ```sh
+      $ pip install -e .
       $ ./build.sh offline
       ```
-3. Make sure to install CSP SDK if you plan to run the tool wrapper.

 ## Usage and supported platforms

 Please refer to [spark-rapids-user-tools guide](https://github.com/NVIDIA/spark-rapids-tools/blob/main/user_tools/docs/index.md) for details on how to use the tools